 Enter Documents into DocuWare

-Documents can be entered into DocuWare a number of ways; they can be scanned from your office scanner, imported from your computer, or dragged from your computer and dropped into the document tray.
-The method you use depends on your preference and the method available for a particular document or user.
-To view documents in DocuWare simply double click on the thumbnail or record line of the document to open it in the viewer.
-You can also right-click the line and select Open in New Viewer Window to open an additional viewer with the document displayed.
+Documents can be entered into DocuWare several ways.
+The method you use depends on your preference and the method available for a particular document or user:

+Scan from your office scanner

+Import from your computer

+Drag from your computer and drop into the document tray

 Scan

-Scan documents for customers including Financial Aid Applications, additional pages and supporting documents, using the designated scanner in your office.
-Select the option on the scanner designated to send documents to DocuWare to scan all documents.
-Documents for a staff or staff’s family member applying for Workforce Solutions Financial Aid must be scanned by a manager or supervisor by selecting the option designated as Confidential on the scanner.
-Documents may be one page or multiple pages.
+Scan documents into DocuWare using the designated scanner in your office.
+Select the option on the scanner designated to send documents to DocuWare.
 A financial aid application and all supporting documentation is considered one document.
+Note to managers/supervisors: Select the option designated as Confidential when you scan documents for a staff or staff family member.

-When documents are scanned they are submitted directly into the DocuWare system in a Portable document format (.pdf) to the DocuWare Office Document tray designated to the scanner used.
+Documents can be one page or multiple pages.
+The documents go directly into the DocuWare system in a portable document format (.pdf) to the DocuWare Office Document Tray designated to the scanner used.
 Confidential documents are sent to the Confidential office tray, which only managers and supervisors can view.
-When scanning documents:
+When scanning documents, remember:

-Always scan documents related to a financial aid application with the application and include a Passport page.
+A financial aid application with supporting documentation is considered a stapled packet.

-Include a Passport page after every document/packet which requires a different label in Docuware when scanning a number of documents/packets at the same time.
-Multiple documents scanned together, without a Passport page separating them, enter the tray as a stapled packet.
+When you scan multiple documents together, DocuWare handles them as one stapled packet unless you insert a Passport page to separate them.
+Therefore, if you are scanning a number of different documents/packets at the same time, include a Passport page after every document/packet that requires a different Label.

-Example: if you scan an Orientation packet and a Cash Sub Request at the same time insert a Passport page after the Orientation packet and before the cash sub request.
+Example: When you scan an Orientation packet and a Cash Sub Request at the same time, insert a Passport page after the Orientation packet and before the cash sub request.
 This triggers DocuWare to separate them into two separate PDF files.

+A Passport page must be the last page of every financial aid packet scanned.

 Cash Sub requests should always be stored separately from other documents unrelated to the cash sub or check request.

-Managers and Supervisors scan documents as separate documents using the Confidential button on the scanner.
+Managers and Supervisors scan confidential documents as separate documents using the Confidential button on the scanner.

 Drag and Drop